 Christmas holidays 2021 were very special for us.
-Our daughter teaches in Spain and invited us to spend the holidays with her and her finace’s family.
+Our daughter teaches in Spain and invited us to spend the holidays with her and her finance's family.
 She was moving to Valencia from Madrid, so our very first stop was in Madrid.
 Feliz Navidad was in full effect.
-Being that the country was still under mask mandate and COVID-19 was still raging, there were not many people gathering in public placed and when they did, they were outside eating at little cafe’s or a minimum number of people were allowed inside restaurants.
+Being that the this country, and much of the world, was still under mask mandate with COVID-19 was still raging, there were not many people gathering in public places and when they did, they were outside eating at little cafe's or a minimum number of people were allowed inside restaurants.

-Valencia was a new place for me, but I fell in love easily.
-Valencia is Spain’s third-largest metropolitan area, with a population ranging from 1.7 to 2.5 million.
+Valencia was a new place for me, but was very easy to fall in love with.
+Valencia is Spain's third-largest metropolitan area, with a population ranging from 1.7 to 2.5 million.
 The Port of Valencia is the 5th-busiest container port in Europe and the busiest container port on the Mediterranean Sea.
-Though it’s often overlooked in favour of Barcelona or Madrid, Valencia has plenty going for it.
+Though it’s often overlooked in favor of Barcelona or Madrid, Valencia has plenty going for it.
 Located on Spain’s east coast, the 2,000-year-old city boasts wide sandy beaches, striking architecture, a buzzing food scene and culture, without the crowds found in other large Spanish cities.
 It’s the third-largest city in Spain, but the main attractions – including the cathedral, the Mercado Central and the Unesco-listed Lonja de la Seda – are walkable around the town centre.

-Not a real place, but a place that grew very dear to my heart.
-I met my future son-in-law’s mother, Covi a few years back in London and came to adore her spirit.
-Finally, I got the opportunity to spend almost one month with her, at her home in Meliana, the countryside of Valencia.
-Covi is rich in spirit and energy.
-She has a beautiful home which used to be a horse stable.
-She grows her own food, she has chickens and loves bringing family together.
-We would have breakfast, lunch and sometimes dinner in Covi’s garden; a place where she grew the most beautiful plants and cacti.
-Covi lived a 15 minute walk from the Mediterranean sea (Port Suplaya) and we would walk there on any given day.
-It is in Covi’s garden that deep conversations happened–those moments that makes one think.
+Covi's Garden, a place that will always be very dear to my heart.
+I met our future son-in-law's mother, Covi a few years back in London and came to adore her spirit.
+Finally, I had the opportunity to spend almost one month with her, at her home in Meliana, the countryside of Valencia.
+Covi is rich in spirit and energy, a healer in more ways than she knows.
+She lives on what is called an "allotment" farmland.
+Her home is a beautifully renovated farm house with with a small courtyard between two living quarters.
+Covi grows her own food, she has chickens and loves bringing family together.
+We would have breakfast, lunch and sometimes dinner in Covi's garden; a place where she grew the most beautiful plants and cacti.
+Covi is the ultimate historian and loves her country.
+She lived a 15 minute walk from the Mediterranean sea (Port Suplaya) and the family would walk there on any given day.
+It is in Covi's garden that deep conversations happened--those moments that make one tap into the philosophies of life.
 Over a nice pan of homemade paella and cerveza (beer) con limon (with lemon), perfectly aged wine from the greatest vineyards in Spain, what could be better.
-I found solitude, a space for mindfulness and peace in the garden at Covi’s.
-She kidded with me a lot and would often say, “you Americans work too much.”
-For 20 days, life slowed down for me and I enjoyed a bevy of the Mediterranean diet and lost 20lbs without even trying.
+I found solitude, a space for mindfulness and peace in the garden at Covi's.
+She kidded with me a lot and would often say, "you Americans work too much."
+For 20 days, life slowed down for me and I enjoyed a bevy of the Mediterranean diet and lost 20lbs without even trying--a wonderful side effect.
 We walked everywhere and ate wonderful meals.
+Covi's Garden, the slower pace of life in Valencia, gave me LIFE!
+It is what I needed at that moment in time.
+Being there was good for my soul.
 I look forward to returning, many many times.

 Here are a few reasons why Valencia should be on your radar.